 - –o APT_OPTS, –option=APT_OPTS Set an APT configuration option.

 - –q, –quiet Do not show progress information.

-- –apt-line Simulate only and print a apt-get install compatible line to stderr.
+- –apt-line Simulate only and print an apt-get install compatible line to stderr.

 - –root=ROOTDIR Use alternative root dir.

-Congratulation’s!
+Congratulations!
 You have successfully installed Gdebi.
-Thanks for using this tutorial for installing deb using Gdebi on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Gdebi web site.
+Thanks for using this tutorial for installing deb using Gdebi on Ubuntu 20.04 LTS (Focal Fossa) system.
+For additional help or useful information, we recommend you to check the official Gdebi website.